krbullock/hg_ps1/README.markdown

 Installation
 ============

-To install, copy `__hg_ps1` to somewhere in your `PATH` (e.g.
+To install, run the setup script:

+    python setup.py install

+This will install the source as an egg in your Python site-packages directory, and put `__hg_ps1` into (most likely) `/usr/local/bin`.
+(Run `python setup.py install --help` for more options.)

-`/usr/local/bin/`).
-You may need to change the shebang line (the first line of the executable) to point to the same version of Python that Mercurial uses.
-By default, the shebang line reads:
+Be sure to run `setup.py` with the same version of Python that Mercurial uses.

-    #!/usr/bin/env python

 On Mac OS X Leopard, to use `__hg_ps1` with the version of Mercurial from
-<http://mercurial.berkwood.com/>, the shebang line should read as follows:
+<http://mercurial.berkwood.com/>, use `/usr/bin/python`, as follows:

-    #!/System/Library/Frameworks/Python.framework/Versions/2.5/Resources/Python.app/Contents/MacOS/Python
+    $ /usr/bin/python setup.py [command]

-This shouldn't be a concern unless you have multiple Python interpreters installed.
+This shouldn't be a concern unless you have multiple Python interpreters installed (e.g. through Fink or MacPorts).

+Thanks to Jannis Leidel <jannis@leidel.info> for creating the setup script and reworking the code into module form.

 Setting your prompt
 -------------------